Carboxymethyl cellulose: Preparation

 Carboxymethyl cellulose is synthesized by the alkali-catalyzed reaction of cellulose with chloroacetic acid.
 The polar (organic acid) carboxyl groups render the cellulose soluble and chemically reactive.
-Fabrics made of cellulose—e.g. cotton or viscose rayon—may also be converted into CMC.
+Fabrics made of cellulose – e.g., cotton or viscose (rayon) – may also be converted into CMC.

-Following the initial reaction, the resultant mixture produces approximately 60% CMC and 40% salts (sodium chloride and sodium glycolate); this product is the so-called technical CMC, which is used in detergents.
-An additional purification process is used to remove salts to produce pure CMC, which is used for alimentary and pharmaceutical applications.
-An intermediate "semi-purified" grade is also produced, typically used in paper applications such as the restoration of archival documents.
+Following the initial reaction, the resultant mixture produces approximately 60% CMC and 40% salts (sodium chloride and sodium glycolate).
+This product, called technical CMC, is used in detergents, where it is used as a thickening agent.
+An additional purification process is used to remove salts to produce pure CMC, which is used for food and pharmaceutical applications.
+An intermediate 'semi-purified' grade is also produced, which is typically used in paper applications such as the restoration of archival documents.